Marina Sagona: Life and education

 In 1995, she moved to the United States and began to contribute regularly to The New Yorker and The New York Times.

 In 2006, Sagona wrote and illustrated the book No, Anna e il cibo, based on her experience after her daughter was diagnosed with a rare form of infantile anorexia.

-Afterwards Sagona gradually abandoned illustration for visual art.
+Afterwards, Sagona gradually abandoned illustration for visual art.
 In 2014, she co-curated the show Dante Ferretti: Design and Construction for the Cinema at MoMA.

 Works

 Couscous, 2020

-Couscous is a project that includes an 8 mm film transferred into digital with recording of a voice over, and prints on wool felt.
-On the right side of a split screen appears an assembly of family footage shot in Tripoli in the early ‘60s, over which the artist father's voice explains his couscous recipe in Italian.
+Couscous is a project that includes an 8 mm film transferred into digital with a recording of a voiceover, and prints on wool felt.
+On the right side of a split screen appears an assembly of family footage shot in Tripoli in the early ‘60s, over which the artist's father's voice explains his couscous recipe in Italian.
 While he talks about the recipe, an English text appears on the left side of the screen.
 This text is not the translation into English of the father’s recipe, but rather a sort of emotional decoding of it.
 Using an imaginary dictionary, Sagona translates his culinary love into a different conversation.
-The Italian voice over serves as a sort of musical score in order to convey passion.
+The Italian voice-over serves as a sort of musical score to convey passion.

 “The film Couscous is structured through multiple oppositions—dual screens, contrasting colors, moving images and texts, Italian and English, past and present—that come together in the big opposition of reticence (of the artist's father) and confession (of the artist).
 And, of course, this big opposition resolves in turn into a unity: loss, and loss.
-I admire how Marina Sagona brings this off with such clarity and balance, and absence of ostentation, while evoking an emotion that seems as tantalizingly present as the aroma of the food.”
+I admire how Marina Sagona brings this off with such clarity and balance, and absence of ostentation while evoking an emotion that seems as tantalizingly present as the aroma of the food.”
 Stuart Klawans, film critic.